Frequently Asked Questions

 This depends on what issue or issues you are seeking to work on.
 Short-term work can be very helpful for dealing with a specific issue or a current crisis.
 Longer-term work enables you to work with more deeply rooted issues or to explore issues more slowly and freely without the pressure of time.

-All sessions last 50 minutes (for psychotherapy) and 60 minutes (expressive arts therapy), and will start and end on time.
+Sessions typically last 50 minutes, and will start and end on time.
 We will meet on a regular day and at a regular time as agreed at the end of our initial consultation.

 I normally see people once or twice a week for therapy, although am willing to look at other options that may suit you better.